shakacode/react_on_rails/CONTRIBUTING.md

 #### Example: Testing NPM changes with the dummy app
 1. Add `console.log('Hello!')` [here](https://github.com/shakacode/react_on_rails/blob/master/node_package/src/clientStartup.js#L181) in `react_on_rails/node_package/src/clientStartup.js` to confirm we're getting an update to the node package.
 2. Run the install script `npm run install-react-on-rails` in `react_on_rails/spec/dummy` to copy over our changes to the dummy app.
-Alternatively, you can run `npm i --save 'file:../../../'` in `react_on_rails/spec/dummy/client`.
+Alternatively, you can run `rm -rf node_modules/react-on-rails && npm i 'file:../../../'` in `react_on_rails/spec/dummy/client`.
 Our NPM changes are now available in the dummy app.
 3. Refresh the browser if the server is already running or start the server using `foreman start` from `react_on_rails/spec/dummy` and navigate to `http://localhost:5000/`.
 You will now see the `Hello!` message printed in the browser's console.

 _Note: running `npm i` automatically builds the npm package before installing.
 However, when using yarn you will need to run `yarn run build` in the root directory before the install script.
 This will be updated when [yarn issue #2649](https://github.com/yarnpkg/yarn/issues/2649) (above) is resolved._